 Under the Corporation's articles of incorporation, the Board must consist of a minimum of three (3) and a maximum of ten (10) Directors.
 The number of Directors is currently fixed at six (6).
-In fiscal year 2022 the Board received feedback from certain shareholders and proxy advisory firms that the number of Directors did not align with industry averages for similarly situated businesses.
-There are many schools of thought in this regard, with much of the latest thinking skewing towards smaller board sizes as being optimal.
-Some corporate scholars recommend 5 to 7 members, while others suggest 5 to 11 directors as the appropriate size, depending on company circumstances.

 When determining its optimal size, the Board balances three competing priorities: